 This program provides a safe and positive way for children to visit with their parents as their families go through a difficult and transitional time.

 The children and visiting parent(s) are given a private, child-friendly room in the center.
-The child and parent are monitored by a trained, volunteer supervisor who is neutral to the family situation and will document the interaction and activities of the two hour visit.
+The child and parent are monitored by a trained, volunteer supervisor who is neutral to the family situation.

 Supervised Visitation may be required by the court for many reasons; including problems with divorce, domestic violence, abuse or neglect or simply an unusually period of time in which the child has not seen the parent and needs to become reacquainted.